 As the Palmerston City Centre develops, areas currently being utilized for off-street car parking are being developed for new buildings.
 This development is beneficial to the city, however the new buildings will generate an increased demand for car parking whilst reducing the actual area available for car parking.

-- Zone A – 2 hour parking
+- Zone A – 2-hour parking

 - Zone B – all day parking

-For the 2016/2017 financial year, the charge for Zone A has been set at $1.80 per hour while the Zone B charge has been set at $1.00 per hour up to a maximum charge of $4.00 (all day).
-For the 2016/2017 financial year, annual all day parking permits will be available at a cost of $400.00 (pro-rata quarterly fees available).
-Parking charges will apply Monday to Friday from 8.00am to 5.00pm.
-Parking will remain free of charge for all parking areas signed as 1 hour or less and includes the new parallel car parking along The Boulevard.
+For the 2017/2018 financial year, the charge for Zone A has been set at $1.80 per hour (maximum 2 hours) while the Zone B charge has been set at $1.00 per hour up to a maximum charge of $4.00 (all day).

 Annual all day parking permits will be available at a cost of $400.00 (pro-rata quarterly fees available) and are available to purchase from 5 June 2017 at Customer Services at Council’s Civic Centre.